jgoalby/jgoalby.github.io/games/template/readme.md

 - Do I need to integrate with Firebase to get this all working?

-# Soon
-- Add settings for sounds: volume and loop in preloader
-- Maybe make a cache plugin and have options to log cache hits and cache misses
-- An action to clear the cache
-- Do I want a cache plugin or a service worker plugin?

 # More stuff to do
 - What about implementing a scrolling area for the settings?
 Might neeed at some point anyway.